 Among the many lessons I learned (or relearned) as a new parent were:

 This is a soul stretching journey for which we need layers of support!
-And yet we live in a culture that often leaves new parents isolated.
+And yet we live in a culture that often leaves new parents, whether by birth or adoption, isolated.

 Babies are a-w-e-some and are often our best teachers.
 They are exquisitely aware, conscious and present from the beginning in ways we can't perceive until we are intimately involved in their care and we have the luxury of s-l-o-w-I-n-g down.
 (Babies kind of demand it if we are understanding their language.)